eduardoposadas/test_pybind11/README.md

 }
 ```

- - `SieveOfEratosthenes_as_array_nocopy_thread` splits the sieve into equal chunks of the size of the L1 cache for data (FIXME ref line 19 utils.cpp) and launches a thread for each chunk.
+ - `SieveOfEratosthenes_as_array_nocopy_thread` splits the sieve into equal chunks of the size of the L1 cache for [data](https://github.com/eduardoposadas/test_pybind11/blob/64592f1bae25b268000c96c123261bb66d8bfcb0/utils.cpp#L11) and launches a thread for each chunk.
 This is an example of how NOT TO DO IT.
- - `SieveOfEratosthenes_as_array_nocopy_thread_pool` launches (FIXME ref line 331 SieveOfEratosthenes.cpp) as many threads as there are cores in the computer where it is executed:
+ - `SieveOfEratosthenes_as_array_nocopy_thread_pool` [launches](https://github.com/eduardoposadas/test_pybind11/blob/64592f1bae25b268000c96c123261bb66d8bfcb0/SieveOfEratosthenes.cpp#L335) as many threads as there are cores in the computer where it is executed:
 ```C++
     // Number of workers
     auto n_workers = std::thread::hardware_concurrency();